 During the regular season, the Patriots’ average margin of victory was 19.6 points.
-They put up a league-high 589 points and gave up 274, which was fourth-best in the NFL.
-The Patriots were one win away from a perfect season and then David Tyree and the New York Giants got in the way.
+They put up a league-high 589 points and gave up 274, the fourth-best in the NFL.
+The Patriots were one win away from a perfect season, and then David Tyree and the New York Giants got in the way.

-David Tyree and the Giants shocked the world in Super Bowl 42
+David Tyree and the Giants shocked the world in Super Bowl XLII

 The New York Giants had given up 38 points to the New England Patriots in the final game of the regular season.
-They came out with a strong defensive plan in Super Bowl 42, pressuring quarterback Tom Brady throughout.
-The Giants held New England to seven points through three quarters, but still trailed 7-3.
+They came out with a strong defensive plan in Super Bowl XLII, pressuring quarterback Tom Brady throughout.
+The Giants held New England to seven points through three quarters but still trailed 7-3.

 David Tyree then gave the Giants the lead on a catch nobody remembers.
 Tyree hauled in a 5-yard touchdown pass with 11:05 remaining to put the Giants in front 10-7.
 Brady and the Patriots responded with a go-ahead touchdown with 2:42 to play when Brady hit Randy Moss with a 6-yard touchdown pass.
 New England led 14-10.